 Miles Bridges brought attention to himself for all the wrong reasons.
 Until tonight, that was also the case with the Magic’s cornerstone, Paolo Banchero.
 He was awful against the Philadelphia 76ers, scoring 18 on 7/22 shooting.
 It was a chance for the Magic to skip an additional game and get some rest before a first-round series.

-And it didn’t have to be said that the onus was on Banchero.
+The onus was clearly on Banchero.
 Fans ridiculed him, questioning the former number one pick’s ability to lead a franchise.
 Banchero halted those conversations momentarily after his redemption against the Hornets.